nikita-sharov/docs/applications-for-employment/alten/home.md

 > We support customers from all major sectors of industry throughout the product development process.

-I support employers, colleagues, and customers (from any industry sector) throught the product (or service) development process.
+I support employers, colleagues and clients from any industry sector throughout the software development process.

 > We offer a wide range of development services.